 It’s good to be busy.

 I make models of things professionally.
-You can find out more at my web site, and find me on Facebook.
+You can find out more at my web site.
 I am always keen to take on new commissions, but bear in mind I am looking at the middle to end of 2015 for new works.